AlgorithmiKee/notes/Machine_Learning/ELBO.md

 * The 1st term is known as negative free energy in statistical physics.
 It rewards $q$ that explain the data well.
 * The 2nd term is the entropy of the surrogate.
 It rewards $q$ with higher uncertainty.
-* Mximizing the ELBO involves minimizing free energy while maintaining high entropy in the surrogate distribution.
+* Maximizing the ELBO can be interpreted as minimizing the free energy while maintaining high entropy in the surrogate distribution.

 *Proof*: